Lithgow Main Street Restoration – Stage 2

 The Strategy sets out a long-term vision (10 years) with a short-term (3 years) and Implementation Plan for how publicly accessible EV charging infrastructure will be deployed within the Lithgow LGA.
 The resulting services are intended to benefit residents, visitors, and businesses with an initial focus on the Lithgow CBD precinct.

 A key goal of the Council is to ensure that there is adequate charging infrastructure to support EV users wanting to make the best use of their time.
 The Council is currently working with NRMA (National Road and Motorist Association) on a project to install an EV Charging Station in the Eskbank Street Carpark, not Main Street.
 This location will enable visitors to take advantage of our cafes and shops whilst their vehicle is charging.
+Council executed the Section 88B instrument in December, formalising the power easement creation.
+The chargers will be commissioned early in the new year.

 How is Council going to improve accessibility in Main Street?